-The Department of ALANA Services offers services to enhance the educational experience for African-, Latino/a-, Asian-, and Native-American students, as well as helping women and international students to have a successful experience at Loyola.
+The Department of ALANA Services and others on campus offer services to enhance the educational experience for African-, Asian-, Latin-, and Native-American students as well as helping women and international students to have a successful experience at Loyola.
 The Department works with Admissions, academic departments, and Human Resources to assist in the recruitment of students, faculty, administrators, and staff who are African-, Asian-, Hispanic-, and Native-American.
-In addition, the Department sponsors research to evaluate the progress made in achieving an increasingly diverse student body.
+In addition, the Department sponsors research to evaluate the progress made in increasing the diversity of the student body.